zhaoyafei/design-kit/docs/src/index.md

----

 # Spacing and Scale

 Ideally, the styling of every element in our UI is controlled by a scalar system which gives all our pages and interface a sense of relationship and harmony.
 That means that by changing one number, the scale itself, the spacing of elements in relation to each other and the elements themselves will all change according to the system.
-By using REMs, which reference font size of the root `html` element, the browser's font size, as well a scale that dictates the relationship to the default font size, we are able to do this.
+By combining REMs, which reference font size of the root `html` element, the browser's font size, with a scale that dictates the relationship to the default font size, we are able to do this.

+---

 ### Scale